davidnorminton/tvshowCalendar/README.md

 # TV Show calendar

-__Tv Show Calendar__ is a small app written in googles golang that can create an ics calendar file and add events of upcoming tv show release dates which are chosen prior by the user.
+__Tv Show Calendar__  creates an ics calendar file and add events of upcoming tv show release dates which are chosen prior by the user.
 The shows to track can be added either via the command line or a web interface.
-In order to get the  tv show data the app uses the [episodate REST api](https://www.episodate.com/api).

-  - The app is compatiable with calendar applications including(and tested on Ubuntu gnome calendar and google calendar)
+In order to get the tv show data the app uses the [episodate REST api](https://www.episodate.com/api) to retrieve the tv show data.
+The app is compatiable with calendar applications including(and tested) on Ubuntu gnome calendar and google calendar.

 ## Installation